 8. Active campus communities

 Women’s colleges have active student populations.
-Students are very active in and out of the classroom.
-Just like most colleges, women’s colleges offer student government, student organizations, and collegiate sports.
+Students are very active both in and out of the classroom.
+Just like most colleges, women’s colleges offer student government, student organizations, and also collegiate sports.

 9. Strong alumnae base